IslandOfMisfitToys/emacs/README.md

 *NOTE:* Extraneous installation steps such as installing git locally or various git modules per example are beyond the scope of this document.
 It merely addresses the elisp portion as an example.

+*NOTE:* The work on this page assumes linux.
+Windows and MacOS are a different story entirely.

 # Company Quick help

 When used with completions provides default help if available.